 But if I stay within a modified range of motion and stick with exercises that don’t aggravate it, I can still do a lot.
 So, I do what I can and stop focusing on what I can no longer do.

 When I don’t move, it hurts more.
 Research shows I’m not alone.
 In fact, regular exercise reduces the risk of limitations associated with knee osteoarthritis.

 With this in mind, here are the top three excuses I hear most often that can sabotage results and health.

 Fatigue is definitely more of a thing as we age.
 It takes more energy to perform the same activities and hence, we need more recovery time.
 It has to do with changes in the workings of our cells, which are too complicated to get into here.

 And while you need to listen to your body and give yourself more rest days between workouts, overall, exercise gives you energy.
 Regular, low-intensity exercise boosts energy levels.

 Here’s how it works: For one, exercise increases blood flow through your body and boosts cardiovascular health.
 This allows more blood and oxygen to provide energy for work.

 Numerous studies show this time and again.
 The best way to experience the results is to try it yourself.
 Track your energy on days you exercise versus days you do not and let the results speak for themselves.

-A reader recently wrote to me saying she can’t do certain exercises because she has such poor balance.
+A reader wrote to me saying she can’t do certain exercises because she has such poor balance.

-The problem is, If you stop doing things that challenge your balance, your balance will get worse.
+The problem is, if you stop doing things that challenge your balance, your balance will get worse.
 Breaking a hip or other bone is no joke.
 Ignoring the problem won’t make it go away, either.